kaisermann/selene/README.md

 ### Controllers

 You can use controllers to pass data to specific templates.
 A controller must be created inside the [`./resources/controllers/`](https://github.com/kaisermann/selene/blob/master/resources/controllers/) directory.
-A controller scope is defined by each class name returned by `get_body_class`.

 [Controller documentation](https://github.com/soberwp/controller)